ibm-cloud-docs/cephaas/sds-cli-reference.md

 ### software-defined-storage
 {: #ic-sds-plug-in}

-`software-defined-storage` -  an OpenAPI definition for the cephaas CLI on IBM Cloud platform.
+`software-defined-storage` -  an OpenAPI definition for the {{site.date.keyword.cephaas_short}} CLI on the IBM Cloud platform.

 ```sh
 ibmcloud software-defined-storage [command] [options]